 Zimbabwe has two international airports, Victoria Falls and Harare.
 There are domestic airports and airfields that connect major towns and safari destinations.
 Depending on your arrival time, you may require a night in Victoria Falls.

-Most of our itineraries involve private road transfers in 4×4 vehicles or light aircraft flights between place.
+Most of our itineraries involve private road transfers in 4×4 vehicles or light aircraft flights between places.
 The Elephant Express railway is a great way to transfer between Victoria Falls and Hwange National Park.
 When transferring by road keep in mind that road conditions can slow you down.

 US dollars are the preferred currency for all tourism related services in Zimbabwe, and our recommended currency.
-The local currency is the Zimbabwe Dollar, however it has only recently become legal tender again.
+The local currency is the Zimbabwe dollar; however, it has only recently become legal tender again.
 Access to cash is limited in Zimbabwe, so ensure to organise your US dollars prior to arrival.
 Zimbabwe is a cash society, so the use of credit cards is very limited.
 Many accommodations accept credit cards for hotel expenses only.
 Visa and Mastercard are usually accepted, Amex is not.